gin-contrib/requestid/README.md

 ### Start using it

-Download and install it:
+Download and install it.

 ```sh
 go get github.com/gin-contrib/requestid
 ```

-Import it in your code:
+Import it in your code, then use it:

 ```go
 import "github.com/gin-contrib/requestid"
 ```

 ## Config

 define your custom generator function: